 - Zest of one orange

 - 1/2 teaspoon salt

-- Warm your oven to 350F and prepare muffin tins by either spraying them with vegetable spray or use muffin tins.
-This recipe should make about 2 dozen muffins, depending on their size.
+- Preheat oven to 350F.
+Prepare muffin tins by either spraying them with vegetable spray or use muffin tins.

 - In a small bowl combine the hot water and dates.
 Set this bowl aside to allow the dates to soak in the water.

-- In a food processor, combine the soy buttermilk, chopped carrots, ginger, apple, oil and sugar.
+- In a food processor, combine the soy milk, vinegar, chopped carrots, ginger, apple, oil and sugar.
 Pulse a few times.
-I don’t mind leaving some of the texture of the carrots and the apple because they bake nicely in these muffins.
+Leave some of the texture of the carrots and the apple because they bake nicely in these muffins.